baseprime/grapnel/README.md

 Grapnel.js
 ==========

-A lightweight library to allow hooks to be added to hashtags in a URL.
+A lightweight JavaScript library for adding action hooks in URL hashtags/anchors.

 ## An example: